 Gingerbread rice pudding with cranberry compote

-Today I have a delicious, sweet Christmas dish from Vitavit® Premium for you: Christmas rice pudding from @_foodstories_
+Today we have a delicious, sweet Christmas dish from the Vitavit® Premium for you: Festive rice pudding by @_foodstories_

-The Vitavit® Premium is sustainably manufactured in Germany, saving you time, protecting the environment and your wallet, and preserving the best of your ingredients.
-It reduces cooking time by up to 70% compared to a conventional saucepan, resulting in energy savings of up to 50%.
-Furthermore, it boasts features that make it easy and safe to use.
-The Vitavit® Premium offers four cooking levels, including a pressureless steam cooking setting, a cooking crown with an indicator light, and a Novogrill® surface for frying and searing with a grill effect, to name just a few.
+The Vitavit® Premium is sustainably made in Germany and saves time, protects the environment and your wallet, and preserves the best of the ingredients.
+It cuts cooking time by up to 70% compared with a conventional Cooking Pot, resulting in energy savings of up to 50%.
+It also has product features that make it easy and safe to use.
+The Vitavit® Premium has four cooking settings, including a pressure-free steaming setting, a cooking crown with traffic-light function, and a Novogrill® surface for frying and searing with grill effect, to name just a few.

 1 h